ZeroDiff: Solidified Visual-Semantic Correlation in Zero-Shot Learning: Methodology

+\textbf{Static Class-level Semantics} Another cause of spurious visual-semantic correlation is the use of class-level semantics.
+In other words, existing semantic labels $\mathbf{a}$ are class-level, meaning all instances within a class share the same semantic label.
+This can result in mismatched correlations between instances and their semantics, as each limited sample may only represent a subset of the predefined semantics.
+For example, as shown in Fig.~\ref{fig:banner}, all images in the ``fox'' class are labeled with the semantics ``red'' and ``white,'' even though white foxes are not ``red.''
+Such mismatches further amplify spurious visual-semantic correlations.

+\textbf{SC-based Representations} To address the static class semantic problem, we revisit the SC loss~\citep{khosla2020supervised} and point out that SC-based representations could be used to represent instance-level semantics.
+Previous work~\citep{islam2021broad} showed that SC-based representations have larger inter-class variation than those of CE-based features.
+This indicates that SC-based representations mirror the characteristics for every instance within classes.
+Our empirical study in Appendix~\ref{appendix:cs2sc} also verifies this point (Fig.~\ref{fig:tsne_cs_sc_all} and Fig.~\ref{fig:tsne_cs_sc_fox}).
+For example, the different sub-classes of fox, e.g., white fox, red fox and grey fox, are clustered in the contrastive space as shown in Fig.~\ref{fig:tsne_cs_sc_fox}.
+Thus, except fine-tuning the CE-based extractor \( F_{ce} \), we also fine-tune \( F_{sc} \) with the SC loss (Eq.~\ref{sm_eq:loss_sc}), and fix it as \( F^{*}_{sc} \) to extract contrastive representations \( \mathbf{r}^{s}_{0} = F^*_{sc}(\mathbf{x}^{s}) \).
+The extracted $\mathbf{r}^{s}_{0}$ is taken as the input to $G$ for instance-level semantics, as shown in Fig.~\ref{fig:zerodiff}(b).

-\textbf{Representation Learning:} Third, the representation discriminator \( D_{rep} \) is responsible for distinguishing features via contrastive representation view.
-It operates in a similar manner to \( D_{adv} \), but with the predefined semantics \( \mathbf{a} \) replaced by the contrastive representation, i.e.,
+\textbf{Representation Discriminating} As shown in Fig.~\ref{fig:zerodiff}(e), the representation discriminator \( D_{rep} \) is responsible for distinguishing features via the contrastive representation view.
+It operates in a similar manner to \( D_{adv} \), but with the pre-defined semantics \( \mathbf{a} \) replaced by the contrastive representation: